Search Results for

 If you are using HMRC MTD integration, whilst it is allowable to shorten a period, the date from and date to are also recorded by HMRC so you also will need to coordinate this date change via HMRC.

-If you don't do this and attempt to submit a return early, you will get an error similar to the following "The remote endpoint has indicated that the submission is for a tax period that has not ended”.
+If you don't do this and attempt to submit a return early, you will get an error like the following "The remote endpoint has indicated that the submission is for a tax period that has not ended”.

 In this article